LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

                             d3d12       Replay with the Direct3D API enabled. all         Replay with both the Vulkan and Direct3D 12 APIs enabled.
 This is the default.
+  --fwo <x,y>           Force windowed mode if not already, and allow setting of a custom window location.
+                        (Same as --force-windowed-origin)

 Vulkan-only:
   --sfa                 Skip vkAllocateMemory, vkAllocateCommandBuffers, and